-Want to learn the reflexology points for a sore throat and what’s really going on from an emotional and energetic perspective?
+Need relief from a sore throat?
+Get better faster by discovering the Chinese reflexology points for a sore throat and what’s really going on from an emotional and energetic perspective.
 Because this isn’t your typical article on natural sore throat remedies and cures, you’ll learn tools to help you heal your sore throat naturally, AND also take things to a deeper level, one where you can’t hide from the truth!

 When I began writing this article, I was actually recovering from a really nasty sore throat that felt like a ring of fire.
-This gave me the opportunity to adjust my Chinese Reflexology routine for getting over a cold fast to help with sore throat relief.
+This gave me the opportunity to add to my Chinese Reflexology routine for getting over a cold fast to help with sore throat relief.

 It also forced me to take stock of the energy and emotions behind a sore throat.
 This was the third time in a year where I’ve gotten a sore throat.
 My Chinese Reflexology routine to get over a cold fast works, so why didn’t I use it?
 Why didn’t I follow my own advice?